 Dennis Rosen is a pediatric lung and sleep specialist at Children’s Hospital Boston, where he also serves on a public policy task force addressing pediatric healthcare issues at state and federal levels.
-He is the father of three children at Zervas, Oak Hill and Newton South, and is a regular contributer to the New York Times, the Boston Globe, and Boston Herald.
+He is the father of three children schooled at Zervas, Oak Hill and Newton South, and is a regular contributor to the New York Times, the Boston Globe, and Boston Herald.

 Robin Saitz holds a MS in Engineering Management from Northeastern University and BS in Engineering from Trinity College.
 She is SVP of Solutions Marketing and Communications for Needham-based PTC, a CAD/PLM software company with over 25,000 manufacturing customers worldwide.
 She was recently featured in Forrester Research’s new book, Empowered.
 She is executive sponsor for PTC’s partnership with FIRST, a member of the Boston First Board of Directors, the founder of and a mentor to the Newton Ligerbots in the FIRST Robotics Competition, and a sponsor of Newton’s Lab.
 She, her husband, and their two sons in Newton Public Schools have been instrumental in driving parent-led FIRST Lego League teams in Newton.

 Agi Sardi has an MS in Computer Engineering and Biochemistry and an MBA in Technology Management.
 She was a director of advanced technology for 10 years with Raytheon’s Advanced Prototyping Integration Development Facility as well as a web producer for a large advertising agency.
-She is currently a Newton mother and co-president of the Lincoln-Eliot Elementary School PTO.
+She is currently a Newton mother and has been co-president of the Lincoln-Eliot Elementary School PTO.

 Norma Sullivan has a M.Ed. in Curriculum and Instructional Technology.
 She taught in Newton from 1987 until her retirement in 2013 — at Brown, Memorial-Spaulding, and Oak Hill (teaching 6th grade math and science since the school opened in 1997).
 In 2010, she completed the Metro S/W Regional Employment Board’s Leadership Initiatives for Teaching and Technology (LIFT2) professional learning program for middle and high school STEM teachers.
 She currently is a consultant to Science From Scientists.